za3k/za3k.com/archive/invincible.md

     - If two Heroes fail, the first Hero to attempt describes how they failed, and the second Hero describes how they tried to help and how that also failed.
 - Obstacles (Success)
     - No Hero takes damage.
     - Whichever Hero actually beat the Obstacle gets the loot.
 That Hero now has an additional approach, which they mark down on their character sheet.
+They can pick any approach, or roll randomly.
     - If one Hero beat the Obstacle, they describe how they succeeded.
     - If one Hero failed and a second Hero beat the Obstacle: the succeeding Hero humorously describes how the first Hero was failing, and how the second Hero did things right after they jumped in.
     - The Hero describes where and how they got the Loot, and what it is.